catalogfi/garden.js/docs/docs/developers/sdk/guides/btc-to-wbtc.md

 });
 ```

-Inside the callback we filter out the order we created.
-This is because orders can also include other order updates which you may have created previously.
+Inside the callback, we filter out the order we created.
+This is because orders can also include other order updates that you may have created previously.

-We only want to progress on our swap only when we _can_ initiate or redeem.
+We only want to progress on our swap when we can initiate or redeem.
 We parse the order status and compare it with the `Actions` enum.
-If true then we progress the swap using the `next` method on the swapper.
+If true, we will progress the swap using the `next()` method on the swapper.

-The complete code is available in the [quickstart page](../quickstart).
+The complete code is available on [quickstart](../quickstart).